The best yoga classes in central London

 Monthly membership: £108 a month for unlimited classes.

-Find studios in Camden, Covent Garden, Soho, Shoreditch, Chelsea and Ealing.
+Find studios in Camden, Soho, Shoreditch, Chelsea and Ealing.

 This small, pretty yoga studio in Dalston is one of the most welcoming in East London – and that’s not only due to their toasty underfloor heating.
-Teaching classes of 15 students, Naomi Reynolds, a former ballet dancer, and her team of instructors are friendly and super-attentive, always finding time to work with each student (including the lovely Ben Whishaw, who’s been spotted in warrior pose at the studio).
+Teaching classes of 15 students, Naomi Reynolds, a former ballet dancer, and her team of instructors are friendly and super-attentive, always finding time to work with each student.
 The practice is dynamic vinyasa yoga, but if you’re a total newbie this is still a good place to start.
 There are at least five A1 beginners’ classes a week, taught by one of the loveliest instructors around.
 Arrive early for the weekend morning classes, they fill up fast.

 Perfect for… beginner-to-intermediate yogis looking for a bit of guidance